SAFiRLab/ARENA/README.md

 <img src="doc/images/real_flight_scenarios_visualization.png" width="45%" title="RVIZ visualization of real flights in simulated power line inspection scenario">
 </p>

 In the UAV power line inspection scenario, we optimize for time, safety, and energy.
-We can see trajectoris in green staying further from obstacles, trajectories in pink being faster and more energy-efficient, and trajectories in white being a mix of every objective.
+We can see trajectories in green staying further from obstacles, trajectories in pink being faster and more energy-efficient, and trajectories in white being a mix of every objective.

 <p align="center"><strong>Pareto front visualization after optimization</strong></p>
 <p align = "center">